KDF25/nextjs-learning-platform-advanced/docs/routes.md

 ## `/courses`
 Courses list page — displays available courses with options to search, filter and browse.

-## `/courses/create`
-Create course page — form interface for creating a new course (for instructors/creators).

 ## `/courses/[slug]`
 Course detail page (dynamic) — shows full information, syllabus and enrollment options for a specific course identified by `slug`.